MemRL: Self-Evolving Agents via Runtime Reinforcement Learning on Episodic Memory: MemRL

 The core of \textsc{MemRL} is the continuous refinement of Q-values based on environmental feedback, enabling the agent to ``remember'' what works.
 During runtime, \textsc{MemRL} performs learning entirely in memory space.
-After completing a task, the agent receives an environmental reward signal $r$ (e.g., execution success, user feedback, or scalar task score).
-For the memories actually injected into the context $\mathcal{M}_{\text{ctx}}(s)$, we update their utilities in triplets with a Monte Carlo style rule \citep{metropolis1949monte}:
+With the retrieved context $m$, the agent samples an action $a$ according to the policy $\pi$ defined in Eq.~\ref{eq:joint_policy}.
+Executing $a$ then yields an environmental reward $r$ (e.g., execution success or scalar score).
+For the memories actually injected into the input context $\mathcal{M}_{\text{ctx}}(s)$, we update their utilities in triplets with a Monte Carlo style rule, i.e., the Eq.~\ref{eq:q_update}, following the runtime learning loop shown in Figure~\ref{fig:framework}.

-Equation~\ref{eq:q_update} performs as a naturally simplified version of Equation~\ref{equ:bellman-q} by setting $s'$ as a terminal state, sharing a similar one-step MDP formulation with \citet{guo2025deepseek}.
 This update drives $Q_{\text{new}}$ toward the empirical expected return of using experience $e_i$ under similar intents.
-Meanwhile, for each sampled trajectory, we use an LLM to summarize the experience, and write it back into the memory bank as a new triplet $(z(s), e_{\text{new}}, Q_{\text{init}})$, enabling continual expansion of experience while keeping the LLM parameters unchanged.
+Meanwhile, for each sampled trajectory, we use an LLM to summarize the experience~\citep{fang2025memp}, and write it back into the memory bank as a new triplet $(z, e_{\text{new}}, Q_{\text{init}})$, enabling continual expansion of experience while keeping the LLM parameters unchanged.